eclipse-keyple/keyple-website/content/docs/developer-guide/develop-ticketing-app-remote.md

 1. In pre-requisite, read page [Develop a Local Ticketing Application]({{< relref "develop-ticketing-app-local.md" >}}) to understand the main concepts of Keyple in a local application.
 1. Read chapter [Concepts](#concepts) to understand the main terms and concepts of the **Keyple Remote Plugin** solution.
-1. Read the introduction of chapter [Remote Plugins](#remote-plugins) to be informed about the different plugins and APIs proposed by the solution.
+1. Read the introduction of chapter [Remote Plugins](#remote-plugins) to be informed about the different remote plugins and APIs proposed by the solution.
 1. Using chapter [Use cases](#use-cases), find your use case.
 This will help you to determine exactly which library and API to use.
 1. Using chapter [Download](#download), import into your project the libraries specified by your use case.
 1. Using chapter [Network configuration](#network-configuration), implement the transport layer adapted to your network configuration.